-S&P Global Ratings (" S&P ") Moody's Investors Service (" Moody's ") Fitch Ratings (" Fitch ")

-Issuer Credit Rating В B2 В

-Senior Unsecured Debt (Senior Notes) B+ B3 В
+S&P Global Ratings (" S&amp;P ") Fitch Ratings (" Fitch ") Issuer Credit Rating B+ B1 B+ Senior Unsecured Debt (Senior Notes) BB- В3 BB-

 S&P's credit ratings are on a long-term debt rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such securities rated.
 According to the S&P rating system, debt rated "B" is more vulnerable to nonpayment than obligations rated 'BB', but the obligor currently has the capacity to meet its financial commitments on the obligation.
 Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments on the obligation.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or a minus (-) sign to show relative standing within the major rating categories.
 In addition, S&P may add a rating outlook of "positive", "negative" or "stable" which assesses the potential direction of a long-term credit rating over the intermediate term (typically six months to two years).